-37. This component aims to help poor households that depend on degraded natural resources for their food security to shift to more sustainable livelihoods.
-Food aid will enable small-scale farmers to conserve soil and water to reduce environmental degradation.

-38. The project will be implemented in Nueva Segovia and Madriz, which are areas of extreme vulnerability.
+- 37. This component aims to help poor households that depend on degraded natural resources for their food security to shift to more sustainable livelihoods.
+Food aid will enable small-scale farmers to reforest, conserve soil and water and thus, contribute to environmental protection. - 38.
+The project will be implemented in Nueva Segovia and Madriz, which are areas of extreme vulnerability.
 FFW and food for training (FFT) will require 336 mt for 30,000 people per year.